healthdatasafe/bridge-hds/README.md

 ### Data synchronization and transformation and plugin development

 Data synchronization and transformation is specific for each partner.
 Each "bridge" should rely on at least one **plugin** handle data.
+The service is not designed to handle multiple plugins, but it is kept this way in order to perform ordinary tests alongisde plugin's.

 A sample plugin is available as a starting point in `sample-plugin` folder.